From CPD to advocacy: How Member Priorities Shifted in 2025

 What this means:

-The priority is not to expand toolkits endlessly, but to ensure core resources are credible, accessible and clearly maintained.
+For members, the priority is not to expand toolkits endlessly, but to ensure core resources are credible, accessible and clearly maintained.
 Advice may not always drive engagement, but it strongly shapes trust.

 5. Networking is valued, but not universally compelling